Harry Warner: Personal life

 Warner's daughter, Doris, was married to director Mervyn LeRoy on January 3, 1934.
 Warner, with no male heir to his studio after Lewis died, made LeRoy his new heir to the Warner Bros. studio.
-Harry two grandchildren, Warner Lewis LeRoy (1935-2001) and Linda LeRoy Janklow (b.
+Harry had two grandchildren, Warner Lewis LeRoy (1935-2001) and Linda LeRoy Janklow (b.
 1939) (married to Morton L. Janklow) through Doris, his daughter.
 On one occasion, in the late 1930s, Doris read a copy of Margaret Mitchell's Gone With the Wind and became interested making a film adaption of the book for the studio as well; Doris then offered Mitchell $50,000 for the book's screen rights.
 However, Uncle Jack refused to allow the deal to take place, after seeing how expensive the film's budget would have been for the studio.
 The couple divorced on August 12, 1945, and Warner was left without an heir again.
 Two months after her divorce from LeRoy, Doris and director Charles Vidor got married.
 They had three sons, Michael, Brian and Quentin.
 Doris and Charles were married until his death in 1959.

 In 1936, Betty Warner began an affair with one of Darryl F. Zanuck's assistants Milton Sperling.
 They married on July 13, 1939.
 Betty Warner and Milton Sperling had four children, Susan (b.
 December 4, 1941), Karen (b.
 April 8, 1945), and Cass (b.
 March 8, 1948), and Matthew.
 The two remained married for twenty-four years.
 In 1964, Betty married Stanley Sheinbaum.
-His granddaughter, Cass Warner Sperling, and her husband, actor Wings Hauser were the parents of actor Cole Hauser.
+Her daughter, Cass Warner Sperling, and her husband, actor Wings Hauser were the parents of actor Cole Hauser.